What You Need to Know About HOAs Before Buying in Eagle Mountain | Kat Ashby

 This post is the conversation I wish every Eagle Mountain buyer had before they went under contract.
 Not to scare you off — most HOAs here are well-run and genuinely add value.
 But the specifics matter enormously, and they vary significantly from one community to the next.
 Firefly, Overland, Harmony, Parkway Fields, Kiowa Valley — they're all in Eagle Mountain, and they all have different rules, different fee structures, and different cultures.

-Wait — are there two HOAs?
+Wait — Are There Two HOAs?

 In many Eagle Mountain communities, yes — and this is the detail that surprises buyers most.